Indicator Functions: Distilling the Information from Gaussian Random Fields: Discussion

 \section{Discussion}

 We previously noted two counter-intuitive features of Equation~\ref{eq:sminfoeq}.
-The first is that, for sufficiently large $|\nu|$-values (such that $N_1 \sim 100$), the indicator functions correlations can contain \emph{more} information than the full correlation function.
-The left-hand panel of Fig.~\ref{fig:constraints} verifies this prediction, showing that indicator function analysis provided tighter constraints on the amplitude than analysis with the full correlation function.
+The first is that, for sufficiently large $|\nu|$-values, the indicator functions correlations can contain \emph{more} information than the correlation function within a fixed distance range.
+The left-hand panel of Fig.~\ref{fig:constraints} verifies this prediction, showing that indicator function analysis provided tighter constraints on the amplitude than analysis with the correlation function.
 This is in part due to the fact that indicator function correlations add counts-in-cells data to the clustering data, so one could expect it to provide more information.
 However, we must make sense of this feature in light of the fact that two-point correlations indeed capture all the information present in a zero-mean Gaussian field.

 It is helpful to remember that in this case we are looking specifically at a particular distance bin $R$; to derive the full information we would need to consider all distance bins $R$ (and cross-correlations between them).
 This is complicated by the fact that different distance-bins, unlike $k$-modes, are not independent.
 Thus, we are not comparing \emph{all} the information inherent in these functions, but only the information at a given separation.
 What our result shows is, first, that the highest peaks (and lowest valleys) contain the most information, and, second, that $\xi$ averages the different densities in a non-optimal manner, diluting the analysis with non-informative survey cells.
 The indicator function correlations distill the information by focusing on the most-informative survey cells (see, e.g., fig.~4 and accompanying discussion in \citealp{ReppSzapudi2022}).